 This spray paint leads our list for its sheer verisimilitude.
 It comes in four classic metallic colors that avoid the artificial-looking hues and opacity of some competitors’ products.
 That’s because the paint is mixed with actual metal flakes, lending it depth and extra sheen.
-Be cognizant that This paint works well on wood, metal, plaster, stone, unglazed ceramic, plastic, and other materials, but be aware that it is designed for interior use.
+Be cognizant that this paint works well on wood, metal, plaster, stone, unglazed ceramic, plastic, and other materials, but be aware that it is designed for interior use.
 Being acrylic-based, it is also easy to handle and can be thinned out with water.
 One 11-ounce can covers up to 12 square feet; multipacks come with six cans.

 2. Krylon Premium Metallic Spray Paint

 Another indoor spray paint worth looking into is this product from Krylon.
 Available in more color options than Rust-Oleum, this spray dries quickly (10 minutes) and boasts an ultra-shiny finish.
-At 8 ounces, it comes in a smaller can than the other paints on our list, but you won’t break the bank with this paint, even if your freshly painted projects look like they did.
+At eight ounces, it comes in a smaller can than the other paints on our list, but you won’t break the bank with this paint, even if your freshly painted projects look like they did.
 The formula is lacquer-based, which means the results are scratch-resistant, and you can sand and polish your finished works.

-This line, also from Krylon, will catch the eye of painters looking to venture outside the precious-metals color scheme.
+This line of enamel-based paints, also from Krylon, will catch the eye of painters looking to venture outside the precious-metals color scheme.
 It is available in a range of bold rainbow colors, from this grape-like purple to a primary blue.
 And unlike the paints leading this list, it works just fine on outdoor materials, from masonry to metal.
 As with Krylon’s Premium Metallics, its 10-minute dry time gets the job done promptly.